-Integration Profile Depends on Dependency Type Purpose Laboratory Code Set Distribution (LCSD) none Laboratory Specimen Barcode Labeling (LBL) LTW The Label Information Provider Actor of LBL profile shall be grouped with either Order Filler or Order Placer from LTW profile.
-The LIP Actor of LBL profile derives the specimen labeling instructions from the Order or the Order Group placed in the LTW profile.
-Sharing Laboratory Reports (XD-LAB) Cross- Enterprise Document Sharing (XDS) in ITI-TF Implementers of XD-LAB Content Profile may implement the XDS Profile to enable sharing of the laboratory reports within an XDS Affinity Domain.
-When the XDS profile is used to provide document interchange, the Content Creator must be grouped with an XDS Document Source actor, and the Content Consumer must be grouped with an XDS Document Consumer actor.
-Ensure that the sharing of laboratory reports within an XDS Affinity Domain can co-exist with the sharing of other types of documents (e.g., imaging, ECG, etc.) Sharing Laboratory Reports (XD-LAB) Cross- Enterprise Document Media Interchange (XDM) in ITI-TF Implementers of XD-LAB Content Profile may implement the XDM Profile to enable sharing of the laboratory reports using media.
-When the XDM profile is used to provide document interchange, the Content Creator must be grouped with an XDM Portable Media Creator and the Content Consumer must be grouped with an XDM Portable Media Consumer.
+Integration Depends Profile on Dependency Type Purpose Content Consumer must be grouped with an XDS Document Consumer Actor.
+Sharing Laboratory Reports (XD-LAB) Cross- Enterprise Document Media Interchange (XDM) in ITI-TF Implementers of XD-LAB Content Profile may implement the XDM Profile to enable sharing of the laboratory reports using media.
+When the XDM Profile is used to provide document interchange, the Content Creator must be grouped with an XDM Portable Media Creator and the Content Consumer must be grouped with an XDM Portable Media Consumer.
 Ensure that the sharing of laboratory reports on media can co-exist with the sharing of other types of documents (e.g., imaging, ECG, etc.) Sharing Laboratory Reports (XD-LAB) Cross- Enterprise Document Reliable Interchange (XDR) in ITI-TF Implementers of XD-LAB Content Profile may implement the XDR Profile to enable sharing of the laboratory reports using reliable point-to-point network messages.
-When the XDR profile is used to provide document interchange, the Content Creator must be grouped with an XDR Document Source, and the Content Consumer must be grouped with an XDR Document Recipient.
+When the XDR Profile is used to provide document interchange, the Content Creator must be grouped with an XDR Document Source, and the Content Consumer must be grouped with an XDR Document Recipient.
 Ensure that the sharing of laboratory reports through reliable point-to-point messages can co-exist with the sharing of other types of documents (e.g., imaging, ECG, etc.) Sharing Laboratory Reports (XD-LAB) Audit Trail and Node Authentication (ATNA) in ITI-TF Content Creator and Content Consumer Actors shall be grouped with the ATNA Secured Node Actor.
 Required to manage audit trail of exported PHI, node authentication, and transport encryption.
 Sharing Laboratory Reports (XD-LAB) Consistent Time (CT) in ITI-TF Content Creator and Content Consumer Actors shall be grouped with the CT Time Client Actor Required to manage and resolve conflicts in multiple updates.

-Note (1): There is no difference of capabilities for the AM actor between LTW profile and the former set of deprecated profiles LSWF and LIR.
+Note (1): There is no difference of capabilities for the AM Actor between LTW Profile and the former set of deprecated profiles LSWF and LIR.

-Note (2): Products supporting the XD-LAB profile SHALL support also at least one profile among XDS, XDM, XDR.
+Note (2): Products supporting the XD-LAB Profile SHALL support also at least one profile among XDS, XDM, XDR.